Hamilton General Hospital: Facilities

 Hamilton General Hospital is a regional centre specializing in cardiac and vascular care, neuroscience, trauma and burn treatment, stroke and rehabilitation.
 It is home to the state-of-the-art Dofasco Heart Investigation Unit; one of the province’s few rooftop heliports; a Level 1 trauma centre and the second busiest burn unit in Ontario.
 Also located at the General site are the Regional Rehabilitation Centre and the David Braley Cardiac, Vascular and Stroke Research Institute.

 The David Braley Cardiac, Vascular and Stroke Research Institute is a research centre located behind the Hamilton General Hospital.
 It is home to more than 400 staff and researchers.
 The new building with 200000 sqft opened 11 March 2010.
 At least 250 new jobs will be added to the local economy.
 David Braley, for whom the institute is named, contributed $10 million towards the project.

-Fundraising

-The Hamilton Health Sciences Foundation raises funds for capital projects, equipment and research needs of Hamilton General Hospital.